Dangerous Goods MiniCHARTs

 Size: A3 (425 mm x 303 mm) or A2 (600 mm x 426 mm) - fully encapsulated

-    These functional MinCHARTs are especially practical where wall space is at a premium such as in training rooms, offices, staff rooms, rest rooms, passageways, high traffic areas, bathrooms, etc. They are rigid and lay flat so mounting them is simple - no frames needed.
+These functional MinCHARTs are especially practical where wall space is at a premium such as in training rooms, offices, staff rooms, rest rooms, passageways, high traffic areas, bathrooms, etc. They are completely encapsulated (with sealed edges) in a tough extra thick laminate.
+Being semi-rigid, they lay flat, so mounting them is simple - no expensive frames needed.

 Explains the dangerous goods hazard classes, showing the colours and sizes of labels and placards for road transport in Southern Africa.

 PocketCHART - A6 fully encapsulated

 These are also available as an A6 PocketCHART with the Dangerous Goods Warning Diamonds on one side and the Dangerous Goods Load Compatibility Chart on the reverse.

 Illustrates marking requirements for all dangerous goods vehicles and ISO containers, giving dimensions.
 It also explains mixed load placarding giving examples.

 Indicates the load compatibility of mixed cargoes (as prescribed in SANS 10231: 2014 Transport of dangerous goods— Operational requirements for road vehicles) at a glance using the class warning diamonds.
 It also includes useful footnotes.